activeadmin/inherited_resources/README.md

 never responds with the html mime-type. `InheritedResources::Base` already responds to `:html`, and the `respond_to` macro is strictly additive.
-Therefore, if you want to create a controller that, for example, responds ONLY via `:js`, you will have write it this way:
+Therefore, if you want to create a controller that, for example, responds ONLY via `:js`, you will have to write it this way:

 ```ruby
 class AccountsController < ApplicationController